drBenway/pixi-vn-wiki/start/interface-react.md

 [React](https://react.dev/) is the library for web and native user interfaces.
 Build user interfaces out of individual pieces called components written in JavaScript.

+## How add React Interface to Pixi’VN?

+To add a React Interface to Pixi’VN, you need to create a new React application and add it to the HTML layout of the Pixi’VN application.

 ```typescript
 // main.tsx
 import { GameWindowManager } from '@drincs/pixi-vn'